reefab/Projo/README.md

 AngularJS has been selected because I needed an excuse to play with it.
 It's used in conjunction with [CoffeeScript](http://coffeescript.org), [Compass](http://compass-style.org), [Yeoman](http://yeoman.io), [Grunt](http://gruntjs.com) and [Bower](http://bower.io).

+The server side part is now in Lua (from Python) to drastically reduce the footprint needed.
+It went from ~150M to ~150K.
+It's also now packaged as a native Opkg package.

 ## Hardware